-3. Children & Young People's Services
+3 Children & Young People's Services

-The SMH Key Working Model for Children and Young People's Services Pilot Project (known as the Key Working Pilot Project) was established by SMH in May 2018 in collaboration with Dr Suzanne Guerin, SMH Research Department & UCD Centre for Disability Studies.
-The purpose of the pilot is to develop, implement and conduct an initial evaluation of a model of key working based on the findings of the Report on the Review of Key Working in St Michael's House (February 2018).
-A full report of the implementation and evaluation of the Key Working Pilot Project is being prepared presently.
-Once accepted a project plan will be developed to implement the recommendations of this report across the service.
+The SMH Key Working Model for Children and Young People's Services Pilot Project (known as the Key Working Pilot Project) was established by SMH in collaboration with Dr Suzanne Guerin, Research Department & UCD Centre for Disability Studies.
+The purpose of the pilot was to develop, implement and conduct an initial evaluation of a model of key working based on the findings of the Report on the Review of Key Working in St. Michael's House (February 2018).
+This pilot concluded in November 2020.
+A final report was approved by the Executive Management Team and shared with the HSE National Office.
+Feedback on the outcomes of the research was also shared with families and staff and with our partner organisations in CHO9.